 (1) Written Counseling for FEP enrollment.
-Enlisted members are issued a NAVPERS 1070/613 (Page-13) and Officers are issued a Letter of Notification (LON) to officially inform them of FEP enrollment and nutrition requirements.
-Refer to PRP Guide 3 for additional information.
+Enlisted members are issued a NAVPERS 1070/613 (Page-13) and Officers are issued a Letter of Notification (LON) to officially inform them of FEP enrollment and nutrition education requirements.
+Refer to PRP Guides 1 and 3 for additional information.